-- that demonstrates preventative, longer term benefits for the environment or the local community; - where it delivers restoration and/or compensatory benefits to the environment or the community directly affected by the offence.
+- that demonstrates preventative, longer term benefits for the environment or the local community; - where it delivers restoration and/or compensatory benefits to the environment or the community directly affected by the offence to reflect the costs incurred by us (see below).

 A VMP undertaking is offered as an alternative to paying the full amount of the VMP, as set out in the notice of intent.
-If you disagree with the amount of the VMP you must submit representations at the same time as submitting the offer of a VMP undertaking and within the period allowed for representations (usually 28 days).
+If you disagree with the amount of the VMP, you must submit representations at the same time as submitting the offer of a VMP undertaking and within the period allowed for representations (usually 28 days).
 SEPA will consider any representations and the amount of VMP that would have been included in a final VMP notice will be stated as part of our acceptance of the offer (where it is accepted).
 This amount will be used to calculate the non-compliance penalty should the undertaking not be complied with.